 EWR Spot 1

 Newark Airport is one of the busiest airport in the United States, also being part of the three airport, together building the mega hub – New York City.
 Different to the other NY airports, Newark is located in New Jersey.
 Despite its location out-of-state, the airport is well connected to the Big Apple.
 Trains run all the way from Newark Airport to the NYC Penn Station.
 The Interstate 95 and 78 link KEWR with New Jersey, New York and Pennsylvanian metropolitan areas.

 The airport was set up in early years – first official operation was on October 1, 1928.
 It was the largest airport worldwide in these days, until LaGuardia Airport commenced operations just about 10 years later.
 Funny thing, that JFK is New York’s busiest airport nowadays!
 Newark today serves more than 36 million passengers.

-Written by Marlin Lehmann (Last visit August 2015)
+Written by Marlin Lehmann and Tyler Lorenz (Last Update October 2019)